 This is a good option if you won’t travel or just prefer straight cash back.
 Keep in mind, you’ll get a much better bang for your point when you have the Chase Sapphire Preferred, Chase Ink Business Preferred or Chase Sapphire Reserve and redeem them for travel by transferring to partners or booking through the Chase travel site.

-For this reason, I recommend you do NOT redeem for cash back if you like to travel.
+For this reason, I recommend you don’t redeem for cash back if you like to travel.
 Check out our post on the best way to use Chase points to learn how you can receive outstanding value for your points – far, far more than you’ll get by cashing them out.

-4. Redeem Chase Ultimate Rewards Points for Gift Cards, Amazon.com, or Apple
+Redeem Chase Ultimate Rewards points for gift cards, Amazon.com, or Apple

 Redeeming Chase Ultimate Rewards points for gift cards (1 cent per point), Amazon.com (0.8 cents per point), or Apple products (normally 0.8 cents, but sometimes up to 1 cent during special promos) isn’t a great deal, unless there’s a gift card sale.

 Amazon and Apple are particularly poor option, because you’d be better off paying for your Amazon purchase with your card then redeeming points for cash at one cent per point to offset the charge.
 At least this way you’d earn points for the purchase.

 Do Chase Ultimate Rewards points expire?